Euro 2024 preview: All you need to know about Spain vs France semifinal

-UEFA Euro 2024: Spain vs France semifinal match preview, start time, venue
+UEFA Euro 2024: Spain vs France semifinal preview, start time, venue, teams

 Goal-shy France will be looking to silence the critics when they take on Spain in their Euro 2024 semifinal clash on Tuesday in Munich, while their opponents hope to keep their impressive campaign going even without key players.